amplication/docs/docs/tutorials/angular-todos/step-002.md

    ![Connect to GitHub](./assets/step-002-012.png)
    ![Go to project settings](./assets/step-002-013.png)

-2. Click `Connect to Github.` This will allow you to connect with either your GitHub account, or with a GitHub orginization.
+2. Click `Connect to Github.` This will allow you to connect with either your GitHub account, or with a GitHub organization.

    ![Connect to GitHub](./assets/step-002-014.png)